Initializing Gacela

 from $config->getExternalService(string)

-In the example above, whenever AnInterface::class
+In the example above, whenever AnInterface

 is found then ConcreteClass::class